United Tech lowers equity sale to fund Goodrich deal

-(Reuters) - United Technologies Corp (UTX.N) on Wednesday sold $1 billion of convertible notes, less than the $1.5 billion it had told investors in March it would need to sell to fund its largest-ever takeover.
+June 13 (Reuters) - United Technologies Corp on Wednesday sold $1 billion of convertible notes, less than the $1.5 billion it had told investors in March it would need to sell to fund its largest-ever takeover.

-The diversified U.S. manufacturer said it had found additional sources of cash to fund the $16.5 billion purchase of aircraft components maker Goodrich Corp GR.N.
+The diversified U.S. manufacturer said it had found additional sources of cash to fund the $16.5 billion purchase of aircraft components maker Goodrich Corp.

 “We’ve identified more cash available for the financing so we didn’t need as much from the equity units,” said spokesman John Moran.